Burniston: Amenities

 The village has a post office on the High Street, and two pubs, the Three Jolly Sailors and the Oak Wheel.
-It also has a petrol station which has a garage attached (Burniston Motor Works) and car sales, as well as England's garage, a former petrol station.
+It also has two garages - Burniston Motor Works and England's Garage.
+There are no petrol stations in the village.
 Burniston Village Hall and its land include a park and tennis courts.
 It has one guest house, Harmony Country Lodge, which has an octagonal design.
 There are two churches, the Methodist chapel in the High Street and Harmony Church and Healing Sanctuary at the top of Limestone Road, which is non-religious Christian.
 The Methodist chapel has recently undergone redevelopment to accommodate an increasing membership.
 The expansion included a more modern design which complements the retained old building.

 The village school (Lindhead) attracts families from outside the area and is the centre of much community activity.
 The village hall in Burniston is shared with the adjoining area of Cloughton, and the two areas are linked in many ways.
 The annual pantomime is usually a sell-out, and the hall is used by many community groups.
 Generations of villagers help organise an important range of community activities.

 More recently, the village has become a commuter area — being surrounded by greenery but near enough to town.